vuongducphuong/documentation/content/applications/finance/expenses.rst

 Chi phí
 ========

-Odoo **Expenses** streamlines the management of expenses.
-After an employee submits their expenses in Odoo, the expenses are reviewed by management and accounting teams.
+Leansoft **Expenses** streamlines the management of expenses.
+After an employee submits their expenses in Leansoft, the expenses are reviewed by management and accounting teams.
 Once approved, payments can then be processed and disbursed back to the employee for reimbursement(s).

 .. seealso::
-   `Odoo Expenses: product page <https://leansoft.vn/app/expenses>`_
+   `Leansoft Expenses: product page <https://leansoft.vn/app/expenses>`_

 Set expense categories
 ======================

-The first step to track expenses is to configure the different types of expenses for the company (managed as *expense categories* in Odoo).
+The first step to track expenses is to configure the different types of expenses for the company (managed as *expense categories* in Leansoft).
 Each category can be as specific or generalized as needed.
 Go to :menuselection:`Expenses app --> Configuration --> Expense Categories` to view the current expensable categories in a default list view.